Skip to main content

 NIST AI Fact Sheet

 The National Institute of Standards and Technology (NIST) is dedicated to fostering confidence in the creation, deployment, management, and use of Artificial Intelligence (AI) technologies and systems.
 This commitment aims to bolster economic security and enhance the quality of life.
 NIST's efforts are centered on advancing measurement science, technology, standards, and associated tools, including assessment and data.
-The agency's direction in AI is shaped by its legal mandates, directives from Presidential Executive Orders, and the requirements voiced by the U.S. industry, other federal entities, and the international AI research community.

 NIST AI RMF Playbook